zio/zio/docs/datatypes/tmap.md

 ## Retrieve the value from a TMap

-Value by the key can be obtained as follows:
+Value associated with the key can be obtained as follows:

 ```scala mdoc:silent
 import zio._